Georges Bruhat

 Georges Bruhat (21 December 18871 January 1945) was a French physicist.
+He was known for his physics textbooks.
+He helped develop sound-detection technology during World War I and later became director of École normale supérieure.
+During World War II, he was arrested by the Gestapo and was deported to Germany.
+The Three Physicists Prize was created in honor of Henri Abraham, Eugene Bloch and Bruhat who died in concentration camps.

 Life and academic career

+Early life and education

 Bruhat studied physics from 1906 until 1909 at the École normale supérieure of Paris (ENS), with, among other, Henri Abraham, Marcel Brillouin and Aimé Cotton, and at the Sorbonne, among others with Gabriel Lippmann and Edmond Bouty.
 After being awarded a first degree in mathematics and physics, he taught for a year at Gymnasium and afterwards was an assistant at the École normale supérieure of Paris, which gave him time to prepare his PhD thesis with Aimé Cotton in optics, which he defended in 1914 before the start of World War I.

+War activities and death

 During the war he was involved with the development of devices for detection via sound, for which he received the Croix de Guerre.
 Starting in 1919 he became a professor at University of Lille and then in 1927 at the Faculté des sciences in Paris, assigned to ENS.
 In 1935 he became acting director and in 1941–42 Director of ENS.
 In 1940 he succeeded Eugene Bloch who had been removed by the Vichy Regime's antisemitic laws.
 In 1944 he was arrested by the Gestapo since he was unwilling to collaborate in locating a student member of the French resistance at the school.
 On 16 August 1944, he was deported to Buchenwald concentration camp and died on 1 January 1945 in Sachsenhausen of a lung infection.